Healing the Wounded Feminine Include 5 Transformational Steps

 Lack of Self-Expression and Emotional Suppression

-Women lose touch with their true selves when they fail to express their self image, deny their needs, and repress their emotions.
-This repression might result from emptiness, frustration, and feeling lost or disconnected from one’s authentic self.
+Women lose touch with their true selves when they fail to express their self-image, deny their needs, and repress their emotions.
+This repression may result from feelings of emptiness, frustration, and a sense of being lost or disconnected from one’s authentic self.

 Internalized Discrimination

-Wounded feminine energy can be greatly influenced by internalized discrimination based on masculine and feminine archetypes, which is the unintentional acceptance of unfavourable stereotypes and ideas about women.
+Wounded feminine energy can be significantly influenced by internalised discrimination based on masculine and feminine archetypes, which is the unintentional acceptance of unfavourable stereotypes and ideas about women.
 It can result in resistance to embracing one’s feminine power, self-criticism, and a lack of self-acceptance.

 RELATED: Dark Feminine Energy: 11 Ways To Reclaim Your Power